mechatronics-RWTH/lexci-2/README.md

    packages may not be able to install LExCI's dependencies.
 4. Download or clone this repository and `cd` to its location.
 5. Run `pip install -v .`.
+6. Type `pip install matlabengine==VERSION` where `VERSION` is the latest package version for your MATLAB installation.
+All available versions are listed [here](https://pypi.org/project/matlabengine/#history).
+This step can be skipped if you don't plan to automate MATLAB/Simulink through LExCI.

 ## Publications

 - [Badalian, K., Koch, L., Brinkmann, T., Picerno, M., Wegener, M., Lee, S. Y., & Andert, J. (2023).
 LExCI: A Framework for Reinforcement Learning with Embedded Systems. arXiv preprint arXiv:2312.02739](https://arxiv.org/pdf/2312.02739)

-If you use LExCI in your scientific work, please cite (the pre-print version of) our LExCI paper:
+If you use LExCI in your research, please cite (the pre-print version of) its
+paper:

     @article{badalian2023lexci,
         title={LExCI: A Framework for Reinforcement Learning with Embedded Systems},